robb-j/docker-compose-bump/README.md

 # docker-compose bump

-Get or bump the version of a service in a docker-compose file
+Get or bump the version of a service in a docker-compose file.
+It also edits your `docker-compose.yml` inline to preserve comments & spacing.

 ## Usage